anveshas/anveshas/README.md

 I'm a software engineer with a passion for solving complex problems and building scalable applications.
 I have experience with various programming languages and frameworks, and I'm always eager to learn more and take on new challenges.

 ✨ I’m @anveshas
-🔭 I’ve worked on several projects using MERN stack, Next.js, etc.
+🔭 I’ve worked on several projects using MERN stack, Next.js, TypeScript, etc.
 🔭 I’m currently working on my DSA Skills
 🌱 I’m currently learning Machine Learning.
 👯 I’m looking to collaborate on exciting projects.
-🤔 I’m looking for help with ...

 📫 How to reach me: